z-keith/neuronroot/README.md

 #neuronroot

 #to do:
-- implement dark- and covered-leaf pruning that works properly with flowing parent-child algorithm
+- implement covered-leaf pruning that works properly with flowing parent-child algorithm
 - implement smartroot-style cross detection / graph-cycle cross detection
 - add statistical output
 - add user interface

+#v0.3.1
+- Implemented dark-leaf pruning, radius finder, and covered-set finder
+- Improved dictionary schema (now uses (y,x) tuples as keys)
+- Updated edge search to take advantage of new dictionary (reduces approx. runtime of edge search from 1:50 to 0:05)

 #v0.3.0
 - Revised tree construction for more complete reconstructions